fuzzymfx/fuzzymfx.github.io/content/current.md

 - ~~Cont.
 Umbrella Academy~~
 - ~~Lockwood & Co.~~

-Currently I am working with [Adyquate](https://adyquate.com), a digital marketing startup.
+Currently, I am working with [Adyquate](https://adyquate.com), a digital marketing startup.

 Lately, I've been working on a custom bit-torrent client to download files and movies based on recommendations from my [movie recommendation system](https://github.com/fuzzymfx/Movie-recommendation) and a [movie rating prediction system](https://github.com/fuzzymfx/Movie-rating-prediction).
 I'm planning to port it to Rust later.